Victoria Park, Manchester: Individual buildings

-The Chinese Consulate-General is also located in a large mansion in Victoria Park, as is that of Pakistan.
+The Consulate of Pakistan is also located in Victoria Park.

-The Victoria Park campus of the university comprises several halls of residence.
-Among these are Hulme Hall (including Burkhardt House), St Anselm Hall with Canterbury Court, Dalton-Ellis Hall, the former St Gabriel's Hall and Opal Gardens Hall.
-Hulme Hall contains grade II listed buildings designed by Percy Worthington in the arts and crafts style, and is the oldest hall of residence for the university, having opened in 1887 and moved to Victoria Park in 1907.
+The Victoria Park campus of the University of Manchester includes several halls of residence, among them Hulme Hall (including Burkhardt House), St Anselm Hall with Canterbury Court, Dalton-Ellis Hall, the former St Gabriel's Hall and Opal Gardens Hall.
+Hulme Hall contains Grade II listed buildings designed by Percy Worthington in the arts and crafts style, and is the university's oldest hall of residence, having opened in 1887 and moved to Victoria Park in 1907.

 Church history

 A church was included in the line drawings issued by Lane in 1836.
 The building was started in the 1840s but was abandoned because the Victoria Park Company went bankrupt.
 Victoria Park was from 1850 included in the parish of St James, Birch, until 1878, when the new parish of St John Chrysostom was created from parts of the parish of St James and other parishes.